 Technical Design and Production

 Contemporary theater design and production practice are profoundly influenced by modern technology.
 As this technology has become more complex, practitioners in the performing arts must be trained to understand and apply these technologies to the achievement of artistic goals.
-To meet this need for ever more knowledgeable professionals, the department selects highly motivated students who are ready to use the resources of Yale School of Drama and Yale Repertory Theatre to benefit their professional growth.
+To meet the need for ever more knowledgeable and collaborative technical managers, the Technical Design and Production (TD&P) department selects highly motivated students who are ready to use the resources of Yale School of Drama and Yale Repertory Theatre to benefit their professional growth.

-The department’s academic and practical programs of study train students for the wide range of career paths in our profession: producing organizations, commercial enterprises, consulting firms, manufacturing companies, and academic departments.
+The department’s academic and practical programs of study train students for the wide range of career paths in our profession including producing organizations, commercial enterprises, consulting firms, manufacturing companies, and academic departments.
+The program gives students the production planning tools and technical expertise to work on complex projects and with large teams immediately after graduation.
 The testimony to our success is the exceptional range of accomplishments of our graduates.

 Students complete a required sequence of courses in addition to selecting electives that allow concentrations in such fields as Production Management, Technical Direction, Stage Machinery and Automation, or Theater Planning and Consulting.
 The department’s faculty and staff offer courses that cover a wide range of topics including production planning, drafting, structural design, rigging, automation, mechanical design, show control, sound and video technology, theater engineering, technical management, and health and safety.
 Seminars introduce students to noted professionals, and we encourage students to augment their education with courses from other departments and schools at Yale, including Architecture, Management, and Engineering & Applied Science.